Urist-McDeveloper/semb/README.md

-# Simple embedded files for CMake projects
+# Embedded files for CMake projects

-A simple and tiny tool for embedding files, written in C89.
+A simple tool for embedding files through static arrays, written in C89.

 ### Why would I use this?

-1. C23's `#embed` is cool and maybe will be supported by a small number of compilers in a decade or two;
+1. C23's `#embed` is cool and may even be supported by a small number of compilers in a decade or two.
-2. `ld` magic is not available on Windows;
+2. `ld` magic is not available on Windows.
-3. `xxd` is an external tool that you have to install before compiling, `semb` builds and runs from CMake.
+3. `xxd` is an external tool that you have to install, `semb` builds and runs from CMake.

 ### Why would I not use this?

+1. You don't need to embed files.
-1. CMake 3.20 is required for `cmake_path` command;
+2. CMake 3.20 is required for `cmake_path` command.
-2. big files are slow to embed and even slower to compile;
+3. Big files are slow to embed and even slower to compile.
-3. having ~140 LOC dependency is a bit too much for you.
+4. Having ~140 LOC dependency is a bit too much for you.

 ## Usage